alexdangelo/alexdangelo-old.github.io/_posts/2020-06-03-my-experience-posting-on-who-wants-to-be-hired-thread-on-hacker-news.md

 I received 1 LinkedIn connection request, which specifically mentioned my post on HN, for a company in the United Kingdom (I'm in Seattle, USA).
 I also received 3 emails from Amazon recruiters and dev managers but I'm unsure if that is related to HN or this is just part of a typical week.

+### Observations on the hiring side

+I've also been on the other side, using HN as a way to recruit software engineers.
+I typically reached out to 0-2 people each month.
+This resulted in at least one person doing a full interview loop.

+I found HN useful to quickly see and have access to candidates I would have never found otherwise.
+At the same time the wide variety of interests and locations made it a challenge to find people that could be a good fit for the few roles that were open.

 ### Conclusion (?)

 This experiment simply results in a data point.
 People do look at the thread and it resulted in one potential connection that I wouldn't have known about otherwise.